How to read Chinese words in today’s newspapers

 In Pinyin, the letter “a” is usually pronounced “ah,” as in father or baa.
+The word “ma” means mother, and the word “ba” means 8.
 If you put “a” after “xi” you get “see-ah.”
 That is “xia,” an early dynasty of China, about the time of Moses.
 The word “san” means 3.

 About the combination zh